hatappo/zola-shortcodes-netlify-cms/README.md

 ## Usage

-1. Add or checkout [the javascript file](/dist/zola-shortcodes-netlify-cms.built-in.js) to the `static` directory in your Zola project.
+1. Add or checkout [dist/zola-shortcodes-netlify-cms.built-in.js](/dist/zola-shortcodes-netlify-cms.built-in.js) to the `static` directory in your Zola project.
 2. Then, load it after the `netlify-cms.js` script tag.

 e.g. If you put the JS file in `static/js` directory, you can write the following in `stacic/admin/index.html`